 In 2014, the City of Dripping Springs took the leap and became the First International Dark Sky Community in Texas and only the sixth in the world at that point!

-Located near Austin, Dripping Springs was no stranger to better lighting and protecting the night sky.
+Located near Austin, Dripping Springs, TX was no stranger to better lighting and protecting the night sky.
 The city was also one of the first Texas cities to pass an ordinance regulating outdoor lighting back in 2000.
 However, getting approved as an International Dark Sky Place would be no easy task.

 Cindy Luongo Cassidy of DarkSky Texas initiated the application process to get Dripping Springs approved.
 However, for any community to take on this process, the city must take ownership to make it happen.
 Michelle Fischer, the Dripping Springs City Administrator, led the activities needed by city staff and heavily supported the entire process.